RobbiePlata/NN-Notebooks/README.md

 # NN-Notebooks

-My study of common methods and structures of neural networks using pytorch.
+My study of common methods and structures of neural networks using pytorch, also vectorization implementation.

 Topics Covered: